Trish Benson

 How to begin

-Understandably questions and concerns will surface as you consider counselling.
-It’s not unusual to feel apprehensive about the process or uncertain about where to begin.
+Understandably, questions and concerns will surface as you consider counselling.
+It’s not unusual to feel apprehensive about the process or uncertain where to begin.
 Any counsellor practising safely and ethically will try to answer any questions, concerns or thoughts you may have.
-Choosing a counsellor with who you feel you can connect with will help to ensure your counselling gets the best possible start.
+Choosing a counsellor with whom you feel you can connect will help to ensure your counselling gets the best possible start.

 The weblinks below may provide helpful information about finding the right counselling for you and accessing counselling via telephone or online.